SHORT WAVE DIATHERMY (SWD)

 • Increased efficiency of muscle action.

-Indication of Short Wave Diathermy
+Indication of Short Wave Diathermy:

-Disorder of Musculoskeletal System :
+Disorder of the Musculoskeletal System :

 • Sprain (ligament)